lljustycell999/Data-Structures-and-Algorithms/README.md

 # CSC365
-This repository will contain the three projects completed as part of the CSC 365 - Data Structures and Algorithms course at SUNY Oswego.
+This repository will contain the three projects completed as part of the CSC 365 - Data Structures and Algorithms course at SUNY Oswego with Professor Doug Lea.